johnib/Simple-SPA-jQuery/README.md

 # Simple-SPA-jQuery
-Simple SPA creaeted using jQuery.
+Simple SPA created using jQuery.
 No other framework used.

 # Usage
 Can be used for any purpose.